johnhadaway/plurality.net/README.md

 ## Design System

-Design decisions that have been made thus far recall that the website aspires to serve as a strong, uncomplicated foundation for diverse participation.
-These design decisions have therefore tried to optimise simplicity, clarity, and accessibility.
+Design decisions that have been made thus far recall that the website aspires to serve as a strong, uncomplicated foundation for diverse participation and reading.
+These design decisions have therefore tried to optimise for simplicity, clarity, and accessibility.

 #### Typography

-The website uses two fonts: Authentic Sans and Lanapixel.
+The website uses two fonts: (Authentic Sans)[https://authentic.website/sans], distributed freely under (WTFPL)[http://www.wtfpl.net/] and (Lanapixel)[https://opengameart.org/content/lanapixel-localization-friendly-pixel-font], distributed under (OFL)[./src/site/_data/fonts/LanaPixel_OpenFontLicense.txt].
+The former is used for body text, and the latter for nav items, headings, and other UI elements.

 #### Colors

 The color pallete is minimal, using only two colors: `#000000` and `#ffffff`.
 The former is used for the backgrounds, the latter for the text elements.
-With the exception of the landing page, the user is able to toggle between light and dark mode, switching the values of the root variables `--primary-color` and `--secondary-color`.
+With the exception of while on the home page, users are able to toggle between light and dark mode, switching the values of the root variables `--primary-color` and `--secondary-color` in `main.css`.

 #### Layout and Navigation

-The layout of the site is, at least in principle, simple and straightforward.
-Each layout extends 'src/site/\_includes/layouts/base.njk'
+Each layout extends 'src/site/\_includes/layouts/base.njk':

-- The home page ('src/site/\_includes/layouts/home.njk') consists of three components: a top navigation bar that links to the about page and relevant external URLs, an interactive p5.js render of the ideographic characters for digital and plural, 數位, and a menu of all of the different language versions of the book.
+- The home page (`src/site/\_includes/layouts/home.njk`) consists of three components: a top navigation bar that links to the about page and relevant external URLs, an interactive p5.js render of the ideographic characters for digital and plural, 數位, and a menu of all of the different language versions of the book.
-- The layout for the different language versions ('src/site/\_includes/layouts/version.njk') of the book consists of a top navigation bar that allows users to return to the landing page and switch between light and dark mode, and a main content area that contains a table of contents and the book's content.
+- The layout for the different language versions (`src/site/\_includes/layouts/version.njk`) of the book consists of a top navigation bar that allows users to return to the home page and switch between light and dark mode, and a main content area that contains a table of contents and the book's content.
-- The layout for the about page ('src/site/\_includes/layouts/about.njk') consists of a top navigation bar that allows users to return to the landing page and switch between light and dark mode, and a main content area that contains the about page's content.
+- The layout for the about page (`src/site/\_includes/layouts/about.njk`) consists of a top navigation bar that allows users to return to the home page and switch between light and dark mode, and a main content area that contains the about page's content.

 #### Interactive Characters

+The home page features two interactive characters: the ideographic characters for digital and plural, 數位, rendered using p5.js.
+The characters are composed of circles that, on load, are scarcely distributed across the canvas.
+They are then animated to move towards their final positions, where they are distributed in a grid-like pattern, as the user scrolls down the page.
+The characters are rendered using the (p5.js library)[https://p5js.org/], and the code for the characters can be found in `src/site/\_includes/js/interacitive-characters.js`.

 ## Codebase